MM-360/UCL_MSc_Project_2024/README.md

 # Install

+All code was written using Python version 3.12.3

 To install the dependencies please install the environment.yaml file to a new conda environment or if you prefer pip please use the requirements.txt

 For conda users: